Falki-git/MicroEngineer/README.md

 * See stage info for your vessel - TWR, deltaV, burn time

 # Installation
-Extract the contents of the .zip into your KSP2 installation folder.
+Extract the contents of the .zip into ../Kerbal Space Program 2/mods

-Mod folder will be placed in ..\Kerbal Space Program 2\BepInEx\plugins\

 # Usage
 * While in flight or VAB, open the mod window by clicking its entry on the APP BAR